 The best pictures offer variety, detail, depth, and quality.
 Taking a few moments to evaluate the room and make minor adjustments before snapping off a few shots is worth the effort, and then some.
 If the room is dark, turn on lights, adjust the blinds, or bring in a lamp for the 30 second shot.
 If you have an oversized highchair and piles of laundry on the kitchen table, move them out of the way briefly.
 Add fresh flowers, borrow artwork or design elements from other rooms.
 None of these things is permanent, but it can still make a significant difference in the impression being sent out to the world.

 Sometimes, this also means excluding things.
-If you have a room dedicated to junk storage, maybe it’s ok to skip it for purposes of marketing.
-If a buyer is impressed enough by the other rooms, they’ll see it eventually, and by that point you’ve already gotten them at least a little interested and inside your home.
+If you have a room dedicated to junk storage, maybe it’s ok to skip it for purposes of marketing and this site explains how if a buyer is impressed enough by the other rooms, they’ll see it eventually, and by that point you’ve already gotten them at least a little interested and inside your home.